juanluisbaptiste/docker-otrs/README.md

       command: /bin/true

 #### Note ####
-Make sure that the directory on the docker host for the MySQL data container has the correct permissions to be accessed from within the container.
-The `volumes/mysql` directory should be owned by the MySQL user (27).
+Make sure that the directories on the docker host for both OTRS configuration and the MySQL data containers has the correct permissions to be accessed from within the containers.
+The `volumes/mysql` directory should be owned by the MySQL user (27) and the `volumes/config` directory must be owned by id 500 and group id 48.
 Before running `docker-compose up` make sure permissions are ok:

     chown 27 volumes/mysql
+    chown 500:48 volumes/config

 ### Backing up the container configuration